-Once an allergic reaction begins, there is no way to predict if it will remain a mild, isolated response, or if it will become severe.
-Document and communicate with necessary staff and the child's parents or guardians about their symptoms.
+Once an allergic reaction begins, there is no way to predict if it will remain a mild, isolated response or become severe.
+Document and communicate with the necessary staff and the child's parents or guardians about their symptoms.
 Closely monitor the child for the next few hours in case the reaction intensifies.
 Be prepared to seek emergency care if needed.